rbonhamcarter/simulate-clones/README.md

 ## For the bar plots of cell type proportions in the Tcell dataset

-The figure of the bar plot of the cell type proportions in the T-cell induction dataset in Section 2 may be generated using the data from the paper associated with the dataset () and the notebook `explore_growth_bias_in_tcell.ipynb`.
+The figure of the bar plot of the cell type proportions in the T-cell induction dataset in Section 2 may be generated using the data from the paper associated with the dataset (Michaels et al.) and the notebook `explore_growth_bias_in_tcell.ipynb`.

 ## References